tannerP/FBHackathon_May2015/readme.md

 ##About
-This codebase is a template for Webapp that need access control.
+This codebase is a template for Web app that need access control.
 It has 3 features:
     - Registeer
     - Edit